top of page

 The tour was informative and although I admit that I would have tweaked it here and there, there was plenty to see.
 There was nothing that a simple change of emphasis or the addition of a microphone couldn't fix.
 There was even plenty of scope to make more of the tour and tasting, to target true beer aficionados or other markets, events, weddings, music, beer trails and more.
 If you consider the impact of the Spirit of Speyside Whisky Festival or the Kentucky Bourbon Trail, on tourism and the local economies, then a beer tourist trail in Yorkshire and beyond could have been designed to support these struggling independent breweries, driving trade to them and their wider communities.
 It's not just a brewery that you lose when one closes, it's jobs and wages and people. in what are often rural areas or places where other industries have declined.

 This is a venue of some regard, well known to tourists in the UK. and Masham is a real beer destination, surrounded by the beauty of the Yorkshire Dales National Park.
-It's a walker's paradise and with a few notable attractions so close by, the visitor centre will be a huge loss to the community and beyond if it has to close.
+It's a walker's paradise and with a few notable attractions so close by.

-If a buyer is found, then I am not sure how involved the family will remain to be, which is a true shame.
+With a new owner, then I am not sure how involved the family will remain to be, which is a true shame.
 They went out on a limb, and as one black sheep to another, I know how hard that can be.
 The brewery exudes a family-owned spirit and you get swept up in the comforting ambience and true Yorkshire welcome.

 I wish them well and really encourage you to visit them if you can.